grodansparadis/vscp/src/vscp/drivers/level1/can4vscp/win32/ReadMe.txt

-This is a CANAL driver for the can4vscp CAN Controler by Grodans Paradis AB
+This is a CANAL driver for the CAN4VSCP CAN Controller by Grodans Paradis AB